GenomeDev/GOReverseLookup/README.md

     - `main.py` is the main file, where the Python code will be placed to carry out the analysis.

 ### Code
 There are two main algorithms that can be used to achieve the same result.
-The mentioned scripts should be put in the `main.py` file, which you should execute using a IDE of your choice, preferably Visual Studio Code.
+The mentioned scripts should be put in the `main.py` file, which you should execute using an IDE of your choice, preferably Visual Studio Code.

 a) ** The Workflows Algorithm**
 Workflows provide a simple and easy-to-use solution to jumpstart your research.
 All that is needed is that you provide an input file and a save folder to the PrimaryWorkflow class and call workflow.run_workflow():